 Classification: Property classification is based on the current use of the property.
 When there is no apparent use, the property is classified as the highest and best use for the property.

 Programs: Various property tax relief programs are in place, such as:

 2c Managed Forest

 Property records are public information.
-You are more than welcome to visit our office to research property records.
-Field books are now located in the lower level of the Land Services Building.
-Public computers are available at the entrance of the building.
+You may use our Property Search website to find information on property in the County.
+Field books are available for the public to research in the lower level of the Land Services Building.
+Public computers are also available at the entrance of the building.